mcabralpinto/prime-factor-codification/README.md

 ```
 Turning "g" into PFWS:

 1. g is the seventh letter in the alphabet.
-7 is the fourth prime number, and as such its number in PFWS is 1'0'0'0 -> 1'(1'0)
+7 is the fourth prime number, and as such its PFWS number is 1'0'0'0 -> 1'(1'0).
-2. 1'(1'0) has three digits, therefore it should be padded once: 0'1'(1'0)
+2. 1'(1'0) has three digits, therefore it should be padded once: 0'1'(1'0).

 "g" in PFWS is 0'1'(1'0).
 ```